 All about invoicing under GST :

 The GST or the Goods and Service Tax is a comprehensive indirect tax on manufacturing, sale, and purchase of goods and services throughout India thus replacing the taxes levied upon by the Central and State Governments.
-Businesses registered under the GST Act can claim the tax credit to the extent of GST paid by them on the purchase of goods and services as part of their regular commercial activity.
-Exports under this Act is going to be considered as a zero-rated supply and imports will be levied on the same tax rates as domestic goods and services adhering to the destination’s principle besides the Customs Duty which won’t be absorbed in the GST Act.
+So the businesses registered under the GST Act can claim the tax credit to the extent of GST paid by them on the purchase of goods and services as part of their regular commercial activity.
+Exports under this Act is going to be considere as a zero-rated supply and imports will be levied on the same tax rates as domestic goods and services adhering to the destination’s principle besides the Customs Duty which won’t be absorbed in the GST Act.

 Invoicing: A Brief Overview